CodeGnome/gfshare-secretfs/README.md

 1. Validation of the cryptographic implementation.
 1. Improved documentation on how to *use* the software, ideally in the wiki.
-1. A statement of support from the original author.
-1. A formal port to GPL3 by the original author.

 # Final Thoughts
 I consider myself a steward for this project, rather than the author's